How to love yourself more if you don’t love yourself… at all?

 How to love yourself if you don’t even look at yourself in the mirror anymore.

 You brush your teeth, do your hair, put some makeup on (if any) and start your day with zero energy.

 And it’s not like something major is wrong.

 I mean, yeah, life isn’t perfect, but you are somewhat healthy, you have a family, a few friends, a job…

 What’s wrong then?

 Where is the powerful You?
-Where is your urge for life?
+Where is your urge and passion for life?
 Where is the love for yourself?

 Why can’t you just be happy with who you are?

 Why does it have to be so hard to do the one thing that everyone says is the most important thing in the world?